114 Mt. Auburn St. Conference Room 406, Cambridge, MA

 This workshop on Feb.
 13 covers tools and techniques to empower you as an effective communicator with your manager, based on the HBR Guide to Managing Up and Across.
 Topics covered include: style differences, setting clear expectations, and managing your professional development.
 Learn more.
 Read more about Managing Up

-This class on Nov 8 combines exercises and discussion to help you understand the fundamentals of a “difficult conversation”.
+This class on Feb.
+8 combines exercises and discussion to help you understand the fundamentals of a “difficult conversation”.
 Based on required pre-reading of the book Difficult Conversations, the workshop concludes with participants preparing for, and having practiced, their own difficult conversation by leveraging learning-partners.
 Learn more.
 Read more about Difficult Conversations

-This program focuses on equipping managers with the core knowledge and skills required to successfully manage at Harvard.
+This program on January 17 focuses on equipping managers with the core knowledge and skills required to successfully manage at Harvard.
 Topics include important laws, policies, and skills necessary for successfully managing people and for creating an environment that is safe, productive and diverse.
-In an effort to maximize managers’ participation in the program, content will be offered in a blended format (a mix of online and classroom sessions), and...
+Learn more.
+Read more about Universal Manager Training

 This workshop provides tools for making the writing process manageable, the writer more confident, with a professional final product.
 You will build a toolbox for structuring language and an approach to writing preparation.
 Learn more.
 Read more about Writing at Work